timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 The following time limits are recommended for each Round of a Multiplayer Tournament:

-* For Swiss Rounds - 80 minutes + no extra turns time limit
+* For Swiss Rounds - 80 minutes + no extra turns + last turn time limit
 * For Single Elimination Matches - no time limit (_with exceptions_)

 It is recommended to apply a hard **30 minute last turn time limit** in order to handle a very long last turn after the regular Round time is over, in order to prevent severe delays to the event.